mujahid002/FragMint/README.md

 # FragMint
-Chain Abstraction Hackathon by Encode Club
+## Chain Abstraction Hackathon by Encode Club

+## Ideas
+1. Focus on SEDA oracle program, willing to deploy oracle pricefeed for NFT's to fetch floor price on any EVM chain